Having to manage several VM Host Servers, each hosting a couple of VM Guests,

 By default, the policy for accessing the read-write socket is to

-password once and grant the privilege for
+authenticate with root password once and grant the privilege for

 the current and for future sessions (auth_admin_keep_always).